ef2k/regulate.js/README.md

 Regulate.js
 ===========

-Regulate is a versatile form validation library (usable, but still under development).
+Regulate is a versatile form validation library (no longer maintained, PRs welcome).

 Dependencies
 ------------